ignite/cli/docs/guide/nameservice/05-play.md

 starport chain serve -r
 ```

-We're using the optional `-r` flag to reset the blockchain's state if it has been started before.
-Once the `serve` command has finished building the blockchain, you will get a `nameserviced` binary installed by default in `~/go/bin`.
+The optional `-r` flag is useful in development mode since it resets the blockchain's state if it has been started before.
+After the `serve` command has finished building the blockchain, a `nameserviced` binary is installed by default in the `~/go/bin` directory.

-Open a second terminal window and use `nameserviced` to issue commands.
+The terminal window where the chain is started must remain open, so open a second terminal window to use `nameserviced` to issue commands.

-## Buying a New Name
+## Buy a New Name

 Purchase a new name using the `buy-name` command.
 The name is `foo` and the bid is `20token`.

-You've hard-coded the minimal bid to `10token`, so any bid below that will result in a rejected purchase.
-Use the `--from` flag to specify the account, from which the transaction will be sent.
+In the keeper for the buy name transaction, you added code to the `msg_server_buy_name.go` file that hard-coded the minimum bid to `10token`.
+Any bid lower than that amount results in a rejected purchase.

 ```bash
 nameserviced tx nameservice buy-name foo 20token --from alice
 ```

+where:

+- buy-name is the command that accepts two arguments
+- foo is the name
+- 20token is the bid
+- the `--from alice` flag specifies the user account that signs and broadcasts the transaction

-`buy-name` command accepts two arguments, creates a transaction and prompts the user to sign and broadcast the transaction.
-Here is how an unsigned transaction looks like:
+This `buy-name` command creates a transaction and prompts the user `alice` to sign and broadcast the transaction.

+Here is what an unsigned transaction looks like:

 ```json
 {